cgruver/okd4-upi-lab-setup/docs/pages/Deploy_KVM_Host.md

 That's it!
 Your host is now a Brick.
 If your PXE environment is set up properly, then in a few minutes you will have a fresh OS install.

+Go ahead a build out all of your KVM hosts are this point.
+For this lab you need at least one KVM host with 64GB of RAM.
+With this configuration, you will build an OKD cluster with 3 Master nodes which are also schedulable, (is that a word?), as worker nodes.
+If you have two, then you will build an OKD cluster with 3 Master and 3 Worker nodes.

 It is now time to deploy an OKD cluster: [Deploy OKD](DeployOKD.md)